 Books, songs, movies, poetry, and art across the world reflect humanity's tireless search for the meaning of love.
-Often, the concept of love slips through our fingers as we attempt to grasp at something that is seemingly indefinable and elusive.
 Many look through the lens of romantic love, trying to find meaning and purpose in another person's affection.
 Others point to friends or family, finding worth in those relationships.